pjakiela/ECON523/exercises/E9-randomization.md

 2. How would you modify your code to assign households to either a control group or one of three different treatment arms?
 3. How would you modify your code to assign treatment at the neighborhood level, and then check for balance on household-level covariates?

+ ---

+This exercise is part of the module [Randomization in Practice](https://pjakiela.github.io/ECON523/M9-randomization.html).